tier4/driving_log_replayer/docs/use_case/localization.en.md

 ## Evaluation Result

-For each subscription, the judgment result described below is output.
+The results are calculated for each subscription.
+The format and available states are described below.

 ### Reliability of NDT

 Of the following two topics, the one specified in the scenario will be used for evaluation.

-- /localization/pose_estimator/transform_probability
+- `/localization/pose_estimator/transform_probability`
-- /localization/pose_estimator/nearest_voxel_transformation_likelihood
+- `/localization/pose_estimator/nearest_voxel_transformation_likelihood`

 ### Convergence of NDT

-Evaluate using the following
+Convergence evaluation is based on the following topics:

-- /localization/pose_estimator/pose
+- `/localization/pose_estimator/pose`
-- /localization/pose_twist_fusion_filter/pose
+- `/localization/pose_twist_fusion_filter/pose`

 However, the convergence evaluation starts with /localization/pose_estimator/transform_probability > 0 or /localization/pose_estimator/nearest_voxel_transformation_likelihood > 0.

 ### Reliability Normal

-If the data in /localization/pose_estimator/transform_probability or /localization/pose_estimator/nearest_voxel_transformation_likelihood is greater than or equal the AllowableLikelihood described in the scenario.
+If the data in `/localization/pose_estimator/transform_probability` or `/localization/pose_estimator/nearest_voxel_transformation_likelihood` is greater than or equal the `AllowableLikelihood` described in the scenario.

 ### Reliability Error

-If the data in /localization/pose_estimator/transform_probability or /localization/pose_estimator/nearest_voxel_transformation_likelihood is less than the AllowableLikelihood described in the scenario.
+If the data in `/localization/pose_estimator/transform_probability` or `/localization/pose_estimator/nearest_voxel_transformation_likelihood` is less than the `AllowableLikelihood` described in the scenario.

 ### Convergence Normal

-If all of the following three conditions are met
+If all of the following conditions are met, the convergence is reported as Normal:

-1. Calculate the lateral distance from /localization/pose_estimator/pose and /localization/pose_twist_fusion_filter/pose, and if the lateral distance is less than or equal to AllowableDistance described in the scenario
+1. The lateral distance (calculated from `/localization/pose_estimator/pose` and `/localization/pose_twist_fusion_filter/pose` topics output)  is less than or equal to `AllowableDistance` described in the scenario
-2. /localization/pose_estimator/exe_time_ms is less than or equal to AllowableExeTimeMs described in the scenario
+2. Execution time published to `/localization/pose_estimator/exe_time_ms` is less than or equal to `AllowableExeTimeMs` described in the scenario
-3. /localization/pose_estimator/iteration_num is less than or equal to AllowableIterationNum described in the scenario
+3. Number of iterations published to `/localization/pose_estimator/iteration_num` is less than or equal to `AllowableIterationNum` described in the scenario

-The lateral distance calculated in the step 1 is published as /driving_log_replayer/localization/lateral_distance.
+The lateral distance calculated in the step 1 is published as `/driving_log_replayer/localization/lateral_distance`.

 ### Convergence Error

-When conditions for Convergence Normal are not met
+The convergence evaluation output is marked as `Error` when conditions for ` Convergence Normal` are not met.

 ## Topic name and data type used by evaluation node

-- subscribe
+Subscribed topics:

 | Topic name                                                           | Data type                             |
 | -------------------------------------------------------------------- | ------------------------------------- |